Joseph George Didier Pitre

 - 1921 St. Jean Baptiste, Montreal, Hochelaga, QUE: Didier Pitre 38 hotelier/tavern, wife Cecile 35, Devanne 11, lodger Emile Vezina 45 artist/paint.

 - 1930 Sault Ste.
-Marie, Chippewa, Michigan: Dier J. Petrie 46 truck driver/dray line, wife Cecilia 46, Vivian C. 20 seamstress/dry goods store, widowed sister Emily G. Breunett 48 housekeeper/private home; 4 roomers.
+Marie, Chippewa, MI: Dier J. Petrie 46 truck driver/dray line, wife Cecilia 46, Vivian C. 20 seamstress/dry goods store, widowed sister Emily G. Breunett 48 housekeeper/private home; 4 roomers.
 [Ridge Street]

 - 1940 Sault Ste.
 Marie, Chippewa, MI: Widow Cecelia Petrie 56 lodging house keeper, son-in-law Paul Barras 32 packer/carbides, wife Vivian 30, Lillian 4; 6 lodgers.
 [Ridge Street]